paiva/comp307/README.md

 McGill WebServer Login Page.

 #to-dos
-* Fix login
+* Fix login script
 * Redirection to page.php
-* Record sessions in mysql
+* Create a record in the "Sessions" table when a member logs in, delete record when member logs out
-* Encrypt password json
+* Ceasar Cipher password encryption
 * Ofruscate login.js